aniou/morfe/README.md

 * Secondary CPU support in emu is very incomplete.

-* Affordable speed for second CPU isn't impressive (at this moment it is manually capped at 2Mhz, max available does not exceeded 12Mhz) - of course it depends from machine, but difference from go65c816 (40Mhz) is significant.

-  There is a possibility, that this version of emulator never will be in pair with real m68k hardware.
+* In this branch m68k is easily able to achieve 25Mhz, although now it is capped at 20Mhz.
+I have a plan for making all setting easily configurable, but first things (like debug facilities for both cpus) first...

 ## Build instructions for this branch